dsi-clinic/the-clinic/tutorials/ssh_github_cluster.md

 _Before continuing, make sure that you have the following completed:_

 - A CNET id
 - [CLUSTER] A CS Account.
-Get [one here](https://account-request.cs.uchicago.edu/account/requests) if you don't have one already.
+If you are getting access through the Data Science Clinic, an account will be created for you.
+Otherwise you can get [one here](https://account-request.cs.uchicago.edu/account/requests).
 - [CLUSTER] Access to a Slurm partition.
-If you are getting access through the Data Science Clinic course the clinic administration will have handled this once you have signed up for a CS account.
+If you are getting access through the Data Science Clinic, this will be provided for you.
+Otherwise send an email to techstaff@cs.uchicago.edu asking for access to compute nodes on the DSI cluster.
 - A reasonably up to date and functioning computer running on Windows (10/11), Mac (10.13+/High Sierra+), or Linux.
 - An internet connection.
 You'll need internet to use SSH.
 - VS Code Installed
 - A GitHub account

-[CLUSTER] Notes: To submit jobs and use the cluster, you will need access to two things:  a CS account and a Slurm partition.
-You can click on the link above to request a CS account.
-To request access toa  Slurm partition, send an email to techstaff@cs.uchicago.edu asking for access to compute nodes on the DSI cluster and CC your mentor (if relevant). _If you are getting access through the Data Science Clinic course the clinic administrators will handle providing you access to the Slurm partition but you must sign up for a CS account yourself_.
-You do not need access to a Slurm partition to continue and set up *access* to the cluster, but you will need it to *use* the cluster.
+[CLUSTER] Notes: You do not need access to a Slurm partition to continue and set up *access* to the cluster, but you will need it to *use* the cluster.

 <div align="center">